timmydoza/mean-auth/README.md

   username: username (string),
   password: hashOfPassword (string),
-  roles: []   (array of strings - empty by default), admin : (boolean - but by default there is no admin property)
+  roles: []   (array of strings - empty by default), admin : (boolean - but this must be set after creating the user as there is default admin property)

 }
 ```